sanskratipatel/Chat-Bot-Assignment/README.md

 # Wine Business AIChatbot

 The Wine Business Chatbot is a web-based chatbot application designed to assist users with inquiries related to wine business.
-The chatbot is built using Flask for the backend and a simple HTML/CSS interface for the frontend.
+The chatbot is built using Flask for the backend and a simple HTML5 and CSS3 interface for the frontend.

 ## Features